Personal profile

 My research focuses on the evolution of social communication.
 I am particularly interested in the link between social complexity and communication complexity.
 I mostly study the communication system of the socially tolerant and understudied crested macaque (Macaca nigra), combining observations of wild animals and cognitive experiment with captive populations.

-I am currently leading the NetFACS project, which is funded by the Leverhulme Trust.
-In this project, we combine the Facial Action Coding System (an anatomically-based system designed to break-down facial expressions into their most basic observable units, the contraction of individual facial muscles) with Social Network Analysis (a method to measure relationships between units in a system) to develop a novel framework to study communication via the face: NetFACS.
-In this framework, facial expressions will be conceptualised as a network of facial muscles, interacting to produce communication.
-This method will take into account the dynamic nature of facial expressions and therefore, better reflect its complexity.
+I led the NetFACS project, which was funded by the Leverhulme Trust.
+In this project, we combined the Facial Action Coding System (an anatomically-based system designed to break-down facial expressions into their most basic observable units, the contraction of individual facial muscles) with Social Network Analysis (a method to measure relationships between units in a system) to develop a novel framework to study communication via the face: NetFACS.
+In this framework, facial expressions were conceptualised as a network of facial muscles, interacting to produce communication.
+This method took into account the dynamic nature of facial expressions and therefore, better reflect its complexity.

 I teach on the undergraduate degree programmes for BSc Psychology and BSc Forensic Psychology.
 I coordinate the Research Project module for the MRes Science, and the Animal Behaviour module for the BSc Psychology.
 I also supervise undergraduate dissertations related to comparative and evolutionary psychology, social cognition, and primate behaviour.